 With the Simple Salon Accounts features, clients can add credit to their personal account.
 It also allows client account balances to go into the negative, as well as take deposits or laybys.

-- Adding Credit to an Account
+- Adding Credit to an Account for a Deposit

 - 'On Account' Payment Method—Paying For a Service Later

 - Where to View Client's Account Balances

 - Accounts Report